Andy Keogh: Return to Perth Glory

-In October 2020 it was revealed that Keogh would return to Perth, reuniting with former teammate Richard Garcia who is now the head coach.
+In October 2020, it was revealed that Keogh would return to Perth, reuniting with former teammate Richard Garcia who is now the head coach.

 In November 2020, Keogh gained Australian citizenship.

 International career

 Keogh received his first call-up to the Republic of Ireland squad from Steve Staunton in March 2007, after Caleb Folan was forced to withdraw through injury.
-He went on to make his debut for the senior team on 23 May 2007 in a friendly against Ecuador in Giants Stadium, New York, and later featured in their Euro 2008 qualifying campaign.
+He went on to make his debut for the senior team on 23 May 2007, in a friendly against Ecuador in Giants Stadium, New York, and later featured in their Euro 2008 qualifying campaign.

 He scored the equaliser in Giovanni Trapattoni's first match in charge, a 1–1 draw with Serbia in a friendly match at Croke Park, Dublin, a goal that won the FAI Goal of the Year Award.
 Keogh had also scored the first goal of the Trapattoni era in a training camp game against a Portuguese football league team.
 With Robbie Keane and Kevin Doyle the preferred partnership up front, he has found himself on the bench mostly making substitute appearances.
 He scored his second goal for Ireland on 12 October 2012, scoring a late consolation goal in a 6–1 defeat at home to Germany.

 Managerial career

 In April 2017, Keogh was named as head coach of Perth-based club Inglewood United, whilst still playing for Perth Glory, after holding a previous assistant coach role at Inglewood.
 On 31 August 2018, Inglewood announced that Keogh had stepped down as head coach.

 After retiring from his playing career at Perth Glory, Keogh became the club's head of recruitment in 2022 following the appointment of head coach Ruben Zadkovich as full time.
+He left his role at Perth Glory in early August 2023.